philljudge/Azure-Migrate-PublicConnectivity-VM-Lab/README.md

 # <ins>Server Replication</ins>

-To replicate the server in the lab I deployed I needed to use a replication appliance.
+To replicate the servers in the lab I deployed a replication appliance.
 One of the pre-requisites for this is a new windows server 2016 onwards with sizing according to the guidance  (needs adding to github)

 To do this navigate to Azure Migrate home screen and select Servers, databases and web apps.

 Select **Discover** under migration tools.